balcortex/100_days_code_web_development/README.md

 ## Day 100 - 2023/12/21

 Today, I learned how the object keys are sorted: integer keys will appear at the top in ascending order, and the rest will appear next in creation order.

+## Day 101 - 2023/12/23

+Today I learned how to declare object methods and the use of `this` to refer to the object itself within the object code.